zalando/zalenium/README.md

 4. If the request can be executed on [docker-selenium](https://github.com/elgalu/docker-selenium), a docker container is created on the run, and the test request is sent back to the hub while the new node registers.
 5. After the hub acknowledges the new node, it processes the test request with it.
 6. The test is executed, and then container is disposed.
-7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it is processed by [Sauce Labs](https://saucelabs.com/).
-It takes the HTTP request, adds the Sauce Labs user and api key to it, and forwards it to the cloud platform.
+7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it will processed by [Sauce Labs](https://saucelabs.com/) and/or [BrowserStack](https://www.browserstack.com/).
+It takes the HTTP request, adds the user and api key to it, and forwards it to the cloud platform.

 Basically, the tool makes the grid expand or contract depending on the amount of requests received.